arianitu/postgres-statefulset/README.md

 # postgres-statefulset
 This is an example of using Kubernetes StatefulSets to get a Postgres instance running with replication enabled.
 This also uses the [standard Postgres container](https://github.com/docker-library/postgres).
+Blog article [here](https://stacksoft.io/blog/postgres-statefulset/)

 The work here is based off the official documentation here https://wiki.postgresql.org/wiki/Streaming_Replication